Aizmik/MS-Word-Image-Brightening/README.md

 # MS-Word-Image-Brightening

 This project solving a problem, that I faced, while I was printing my course work:
 To save printer's inks you should invert color in all dark cmd screenshots.

+# What I Learned

+* How to parse World document
+* How to represent an image as an array

 ## Prerequisites
 * Python 3.7+